visionandrobotics/visionandrobotics.github.io/old/2015-07-24-trends-with-benefits.markdown

 	<div class="caption">A DEC PDP-6 computer, similar to the one installed in MIT's artificial intelligence lab</div>
 </div>

+*This post was adapated from an article I wrote in November 2015.*

 In 1966, MIT professor Seymour Papert proposed a summer undergraduate project to address the nascent field of computer vision.
 Among its goals was to solve the now classic object recognition problem:

 > The final goal is object identification which will name objects by matching them with a vocabulary of known objects.